Hey, Disney Fam!

 EPCOT: If you do not want to wait in a potentially very long stand-by line for Remy’s Ratatouille Adventure, purchase the additional Lightning Lane passes immediately in the morning; they will sell out early.
 Frozen Ever After is an additional cost attraction; the wait is typically quite long for this one all day, so we opted to purchase the extra pass.
 If you have to choose one additional cost attraction here, book Remy’s Ratatouille Adventure; it was so worth it.
 I highly recommend using your Lightning Lane reservations for Soarin’ and Test Track first as they typically have the longest standby lines.
 I had no issue getting passes all day in Epcot, including The Seas with Nemo, as well as Spaceship Earth & Living with the Land.

-I hope this Disney Genie Plus Guide is helpful for you & enables you to really get the most out of your Disney vacation!
-If you have any questions, please feel free to email me at firstname.lastname@example.org or shoot me a DM on Instagram!
+I hope this Disney Genie Plus Guide is helpful & enables you to really get the most out of your Disney vacation!
+If you have any questions, please feel free to email me at email@example.com or shoot me a DM on Instagram!
 I’m more than happy to help!
 Be sure to save this post for reference and share it with your Disney friends!

 Have a magical vacation!